dzjuck/calendar_tasks/README.md

-# calendar_tasks
+# CalendarTasks

-The application allows you to manage your daily tasks
+The application allows you to manage your daily tasks.

+### Smart contract